owin/owin/spec/middleware-1.0.0-draft.1.md

 documents at any time.
 It is inappropriate to use working drafts as reference material or to cite them other than as "work in progress"

-This working draft will expire on INSERT DATE HERE ON PULL REQUEST.
+This working draft will expire on 1 March 2016.

 ## Copyright